stanichor/stanichor.github.io/_posts/2025-10-14-nerd-scale.md

 ## Data

 The analysis uses the [public NPAS dataset](https://openpsychometrics.org/_rawdata/) from Open Psychometrics (N = 14,167).
 Respondents rated 26 items on a five-point scale from Strongly Disagree (1) to Strongly Agree (5).
-The sample is self-selected (visitors to an online psychometrics site); the sample is probably nerdier than average.
+The sample is self-selected (visitors to an online psychometrics site); the sample is likely nerdier than average.

 <div style="text-align: center;">
     <figure>